Biodiversity net gain (BNG)

 Biodiversity net gain is important.

-• This should increase the wildlife in the area.
+- This helps to increase the wildlife in the area.

 Do I need to understand Biodiversity net gain?